 The governing body of the predominantly asian and latino fraternities and sororities at Texas A&M.

 NPC = National Panhellenic Council

 Founded in 1902, NPC provides support and guidance for its 26 member inter/national sororities/women’s fraternities and serves as the national voice on contemporary issues of sorority life.
 NPC serves as the umbrella organization for CPC.
-Clemson has 13 NPC affiliated sororities.
+Texas A&M has 14 NPC affiliated sororities.

 NPHC = National Pan-Hellenic Council.